SalomePlatform/shaper/src/SketchPlugin/doc/intersectionFeature.rst

 Intersection
 ============

-| The Intersection operation creates intersection of a 3D edge and the sketch plane.
+| The Intersection operation creates an intersection of a 3D edge and the sketch plane.
-| The result of intersection is a point.
+| The result of the intersection is a point.

-To create Intersection in the active Sketch:
+To create an Intersection in the active Sketch:

 #. select in the Main Menu *Sketch - > Intersection* item  or
 #. click **Intersection** button in Sketch toolbar: